 \subsection{Motivation}

-New challenges to computing in vehicles arise as \acfp{AV} provide new automated driving functions, requiring advanced perception and complex decision making \cite{bello_recent_2019,liu_impact_2022}.
+New challenges in vehicular computing arise as \acfp{AV} provide new automated driving functions, requiring advanced perception and complex decision making \cite{bello_recent_2019,liu_impact_2022}.
 These functions require resource-intensive processing of sensor data and the implementation of advanced decision-making algorithms.
 Changed perspectives lead customers of \acp{AV} to increasingly expect their vehicles to behave like other modern computing products with ongoing updates and enhancements to their capabilities \cite{aaron_aboagye_facing_2017}.
 These new computing challenges have consequences on the \ac{E/E} domain and the software domain in \acp{AV} \cite{burkacky_rethinking_nodate}.

-In the \ac{E/E} domain, these challenges are affecting a transition from domain-based architectures to centralized zone controller architectures \cite{zhu_requirements-driven_2021,wang_review_2024}.
+In the \ac{E/E} domain, these challenges affect the transition from domain-based architectures to centralized zone controller architectures \cite{zhu_requirements-driven_2021,wang_review_2024}.
 In current \ac{E/E} distributed architectures, which are still prevalent today, embedded microcontrollers are used to perform some selected vehicle functions \cite{zhu_requirements-driven_2021}.
 The hardware offers very limited excess compute capacity, as the hardware is cost-optimized to the software requirements.
-Updating an \ac{ECU} in a current architecture requires reflashing the complete \ac{ECU}, and due to resource constraints, offers limited space for new functionalities \cite{benckendorff_comparing_2019}.
-In contrast, zone controller \ac{E/E} architectures use more powerful, multi-function \acp{ZCU} for compute intensive tasks.
+Updating a \ac{ECU} in a current architecture requires flashing the entire \ac{ECU}, and due to resource constraints, offers limited space for new functionalities \cite{benckendorff_comparing_2019}.
+In contrast, zone controller \ac{E/E} architectures use more powerful multi-function \acp{ZCU} for compute intensive tasks.
 These platforms provide significantly more compute resources by incorporating many-core processors, different \acp{OS}, and accelerators such as \acp{FPGA} and \acp{GPU}.
 In these architectures, traditional \acp{ECU} at the edge of the system interact with hardware sensors and actuators, while zone controllers or central vehicle computers perform high-level functions \cite{benckendorff_comparing_2019,zhu_requirements-driven_2021}.